OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **DLL**
         Dynamically Loadable Library

+      **docstring**
+      	A string that describes a module, function, class, or method definition.
+The docstring is a special attribute of an object.
+Docstrings are used to document OpenMDAO code as well as many packages written Python.

       **docutils**
         Docutils is a modular system for processing documentation into useful formats, such as HTML, XML, and LaTeX.
 For input Docutils supports